Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @argylewinery

-Flights and experiences range from $30 to $75, but glass pours are also available.
-In addition, the winery is available to host private events.
+Flights and experiences generally range from $30 to $75, and the winery is also available to host private events in their stylish indoor and outdoor spaces.

-There is plenty of outdoor space, including a stunning garden that is home to west coast native plants, oak trees, evergreen trees, and shrubs.
+There is plenty of outdoor space, including a stunning garden that is home to West Coast native plants, oak trees, and evergreen trees.

-Editor’s Note: The winery’s 2019 Nuthouse Pinot Noir has a luxurious and fruit expression, which only enhances over time.
+Editor’s Note: The winery’s Nuthouse Pinot Noir has a luxurious fruit expression and is a consistent regional favorite.

 Lemelson Vineyards: Spacious Patio